ps(1) — Linux manual page

 expressed as a percentage. (alias pmem).

-ag_id AGID The autogroup identifier associated with a
+ag_id AGID The autogroup identifier associated with

-process which operates in conjunction with
+a process which operates in conjunction

-the CFS scheduler to improve interactive
+with the CFS scheduler to improve

-desktop performance.
+interactive desktop performance.

 ag_nice AGNI The autogroup nice value which affects

-scheduling of all processes in that group.
+scheduling of all processes in that

-Modifications to the arguments may be
+string.
+Modifications to the arguments

-shown.
-The output in this column may
+may be shown.
+The output in this column

-contain spaces.
-A process marked <defunct>
+may contain spaces.
+A process marked

-is partly dead, waiting to be fully
+“<defunct>” is partly dead, waiting to be

-destroyed by its parent.
-Sometimes the
+fully destroyed by its parent.
+Sometimes

-process args will be unavailable; when this
+the process arguments will be

-executable name in brackets. (alias cmd,
+brackets. (alias cmd, command).
+See

-command).
-See also the comm format
+also the comm format keyword, the -f

-keyword, the -f option, and the c option.
+option, and the c option.

 When specified last, this column will